 Also Called Caprese Salad

-Even though the great summer tomatoes aren’t available yet here in Philadelphia, there is still a lot of good produce around.
-This time of year we live on fresh tomatoes, mozzarella and basil from our garden or the farmer's market.
+Even though the sumptuous summer tomatoes have yet to be available here in Philadelphia, there is still a lot of good produce.
+We live on fresh tomatoes, mozzarella, and basil from our garden or the farmer's market this time of year.

-The one I am very fond of is from Giorgio Zampa, a Tuscan style olive oil made on the small island of Sardinia off the coast of Italy.
-The oil is made with Bosana olives that are grown on the island, harvested when ripe and cold pressed within hours of picking.
+The one I am very fond of is from Giorgio Zampa, a Tuscan-style olive oil made on the small island of Sardinia off the coast of Italy.
+The oil is made with Bosana olives grown on the island and harvested when ripe and cold pressed within hours of picking.

 The balsamic vinegar I use is incredible but expensive.
 I like the 20-year Padroni balsamic vinegar.
-It's over a $100 per bottle but lasts me well over a year so figure less than $9.00 per month.
-So I don't buy a couple of lattes each month.
+It's over $100 per bottle but lasts me well over a year, so I figure less than $9.00 monthly.
+So, I don't buy a couple of lattes each month.

-A much better buy is the Giusti 12 year balsamic or the Giusti 10 year old balsamic.
-These too are not cheap when compared to the price you are used to in the supermarket but there is no comparison when it comes to flavor.
+A much better buy is the Giusti 12-year-old balsamic or the Giusti 10-year-old balsamic.
+These, too, are not cheap when compared to the price you are used to in the supermarket, but there is no comparison when it comes to flavor.
 Side by side, the cheap stuff tastes like sugar water.

-The cost is over $50 but you get 250 ml of complex aged balsamic vinegar rather than the 100 ml you get with the 20 year Padroni.
+The cost is over $50, but you get 250 ml of complex aged balsamic vinegar rather than the 100 ml with the 20-year Padroni.
 Is there a difference?
-Of course, but dollar for dollar, the 10 & 12 year olds are a great buy.
+Of course, but dollar for dollar, the 10 & 12-year-olds are a great buy.

 Preparing the Tomatoes, Mozzarella & Basil

-I don’t remember if I saw this dish presented this way in a cookbook, magazine or on a web site but it looked like a great way to serve them so we gave it a try.
-In the past I would just slice the tomato & mozzarella and layer it with the basil by fanning it out on a plate.
+I am trying to remember if I saw this dish presented this way in a cookbook, magazine, or on a website, but it looked like a great way to serve them, so we gave it a try.
+In the past, I would slice the tomato & mozzarella and layer it with the basil by fanning it out on a plate.

-Garnish with a sprig of basil and you are done.
-This is a summer staple in our house so give it a try.
+Garnish with a sprig of basil, and you are done.
+This is a summer staple in our house, so try it.